-KEAM 2020 rank list expected today; check at cee.kerala.gov.in
+KEAM 2020 rank list declared at cee.kerala.gov.in; check direct link here

-The KEAM 2020 result was declared on September 9 and now the rank of all the qualified candidates will be released.
+The KEAM 2020 result was declared on September 9 and now the rank of all the qualified candidates has been released.

-Office of the Commissioner for Entrance Exam (CEE) Kerala is expected to declare the KEAM 2020 rank list today, September 24, according to Times of India.
+Office of the Commissioner for Entrance Exam (CEE) Kerala has declared the KEAM 2020 rank list today, September 24.
 All the candidates who have cleared the KEAM 2020 exam can check the ranks on the official website, cee.kerala.gov.in.

 CEE Kerala had declared the KEAM scores on September 9 and asked students to submit their Plus Two scores before September 16.
 After compilation of scores and Plus Two marks, the KEAM 2020 rank will be released.
+The counselling details will be released soon on the official website.

-The result statement said that of the 71,742 students who had appeared for the Engineering Entrance Examination, 565,99 students have qualified under Engineering Stream.
+The results statement on September 9 had said that of the 71,742 students who had appeared for the Engineering Entrance Examination, 565,99 students have qualified under Engineering Stream.
 For the Pharmacy stream, 52145 students had appeared for Paper I, 44390 students have qualified under Pharmacy stream.
 (Paper I of the Engineering Entrance Examination).

 KEAM 2020 exam was conducted was conducted on July 16 and the answer keys for the same was released on July 17.
 Based on the objections received on the answer keys, six questions have been deleted.